 Refrigerant Compatibility by Model

-All three A/C recovery machines handle common refrigerants (R22, R410A, R134a) but with varying efficiency levels in testing.
+All three refrigerant recovery machines handle common refrigerants (R22, R410A, R134a) but with varying efficiency levels in testing.
 The Fieldpiece MR45 performed well with high-pressure R410A applications and uniquely supports newer A2L refrigerants for future-proofing capabilities.
 The Robinair RG3 handled all standard refrigerants consistently well across applications.
 The VIVOHOME managed basic refrigerants adequately but showed more performance variation between refrigerant types in testing, especially with high-pressure applications.

-Maintenance Costs for Freon Recovery Units
+Maintenance Costs for Refrigerant Recovery Machines

 EPA Requirements for Refrigerant Recovery